Morton Pumpkin Festival

-The Morton Pumpkin Festival is an annual four-day festival held in mid-September in Morton, Illinois in 1967.
+The Morton Pumpkin Festival is an annual four-day festival held in mid-September in Morton, Illinois since 1967.
 The event now draws more than 75,000 attendees annually.
 It is organized and sponsored by the Morton Chamber of Commerce.

+History

+The first Morton Pumpkin Festival was organized in 1967 as a fundraiser and celebration of the annual pumpkin harvest at the local Libby's plant.
+The plant was constructed in 1925 by the Dickinson Canning Company, which was purchased by Libby's in 1929.
+Nearby Eureka, Illinois claimed the title of "Pumpkin Capital of the World" due to its 1895 canning factory, which was consolidated with Morton's operations in the late 1950s and purchased by Nestlé in 1972.
+Eureka held an annual pumpking festival from 1939-1962.

 In 1978, Governor James R. Thompson declared Morton the “Pumpkin Capital of the World.”
 Morton's title of "Pumpkin Capital of the World" is tied to the presence of the Nestlé-owned Libby's pumpkin processing plant, which processes more than 80 percent of the world's canned pumpkin.
+In 2012, Libby's became an official sponsor of the event.

+Libby's has an exclusive brand of pumpkins, Dickinson Select, which about 5000 acre are planted in Morton farmlands.
+According to Nestlé, "Libby’s Dickinson Select pumpkins are grown exclusively in the rich farmlands around Morton, Illinois."
+The Dickinson cultivar has a "delicious taste, creamy texture, and pleasing orange color", but does not look like the traditional pumpkin used for carving jack-o-lanterns.

+In 2015, State Representative Keith Sommer of Morton co-sponsored a bill to make pumpkin pie the official State Pie of Illinois.

 A virtual event was held in 2020 as many physical ones were scrapped because of the COVID-19 pandemic.

-Festival Themes
+Festival themes

 Each year, the Morton Chamber of Commerce selects a special theme for the Morton Pumpkin Festival.
 Festival themes are voted on by the general public while taking the annual Pumpkin Festival Survey in September.
 The top festival theme choices are then taken to the Pumpkin Festival Oversight Committee and the Morton Chamber of Commerce Board of Directors for the final selection.
 Themes are announced in January or February during the Morton Chamber of Commerce Annual Meet Up.

 Many of the Pumpkin Festival events and activities including the parades, pageants, entertainment, competitions, and opening ceremony incorporate costumes, music, and other elements in celebration of the annual theme.